blank

 - Spires of Vulcan Challenge

-- In class activity: write recursive solutions for Factorial, Fibonacci, and isPrime
+- For AP, know recursive algorithms for Factorial, Fibonacci, and isPrime

 - Fibonacci Sequence